arrow-udf/arrow-udf/arrow-udf-python/README.md

 arrow-udf-python = "0.1"
 ```

-Define your Python function in a string and create a `Runtime` for each function:
+Create a `Runtime` and define your Python functions in string form.
+Note that the function name must match the one you pass to `add_function`.

 ```rust
 use arrow_udf_python::{CallMode, Runtime};